REMEMBERING LUKE LEE SIM POI

 Luke Lee Sim Poi was blinded from the age of seven after he caught a case of smallpox.
-He took up his career as a rattan maker in the northern town of Alor Star, weaving baskets and earning a meagre income.
+He took up his career as a rattan maker in the Northern town of Alor Setar, weaving baskets and earning a meager income.
 Walking all over the town with baskets that he had weaved, sometimes accompanied by his old mother, Luke became well known in Alor Star.
-He was also a professional masseur who would massage people in their homes on a selective basis.
+He was also a professional masseur, who would massage people in their homes on a selective basis.
 Although blind, Luke never wanted to be pitied, or to depend on any kind of charity.
 He was a self-confident, dignified and highly independent person.

-Luke went to see Mr. Appu Raman, a Welfare Officer and a Bahá’í in Alor Star in 1961, to request a prominent place on a main road where he could weave and display baskets for sale.
+Luke went to see Mr. Appu Raman, a Welfare Officer, and a Bahá’í in Alor Setar in 1961, to request a prominent place on the main road where he could weave and display baskets for sale.
 Appu Raman immediately befriended Luke and took a great liking for this simple and yet imposing human being.
 Having made the arrangements of a place for Luke to weave his baskets, Appu Raman introduced him to Mrs. Theresa Chee, another key believer in the town.
 Theresa Chee also had a great liking for this lovable Luke and made him her family friend.
-She, her late husband Mr. Chee Ah Kin and Appu Raman made it a point to meet up with Luke for dinners at a place called Pekan China within the town of Alor Star.
-Slowly the discussions centred around the Faith and Luke, who had a Christian background, was pleased with the teachings.
-At one of such dinner sessions, Chee Ah Kin asked Luke, “Luke, you already have heard so much about the Faith, and why haven’t you become a Bahá’í?”
-Without any hesitation Luke replied, “Can also.”
-Luke accepted the Faith in 1961, and that became a great turning point not only in his life, but also in the history of the Bahá’í Faith in Malaysia.
+She, her late husband Mr. Chee Ah Kin and Appu Raman made it a point to meet up with Luke for dinners at a place called Pekan China within the town of Alor Setar.
+Slowly the discussions centered around the Faith and Luke, who had a Christian background, was pleased with the teachings.
+At one of such dinner sessions, Chee Ah Kin asked Luke, “Luke, you already have heard so much about the Faith, and why haven’t you become a Bahá’í?”.
+Without any hesitation, Luke replied, “Can also.”
+Luke accepted the Faith in 1961, and that became a great turning point not only in his life but also in the history of the Bahá’í Faith in Malaysia.
 Luke thus belonged to the Ten-Year Crusade period and was the first blind person to have accepted the Faith in West Malaysia.
 Luke set to promote the Faith from the day he accepted it, a service that lasted till his passing in 1995.

 Luke holding a framed photo of the Master, with Ganasa Murthi to his left